nemild/smart-contract-best-practices/src/02-Philosophy.md

 As a result, beyond protecting yourself against currently known hacks, it's critical to follow a different philosophy of development:

-- **Practice defensive programming**; any non-trivial contract will have errors in it.
-This means that you likely need to build contracts where you can:
+- **Practice defense in depth**.
+You shoudl design contracts to gracefully manage (potentially inevitable) failure, using multiple layers of security controls.
+Many of these failure conditions are unknown and often unknowable in a new ecosystem like Ethereum - and so require more than simply managing for all currently known bugs, antipatterns, or malicious inputs.
+As such, you may need to:
   - pause the contract ('circuit breaker')
-  - manage the amount of money at risk (rate limiting, maximum usage)
+  - restrict the amount of money at risk (rate limiting, maximum usage)
   - fix and iterate on the code when errors are discovered
   - provide superuser power to a party or many parties for contract administration
+  - *(these are some illustrative examples, and multiple techniques should be layered)*

 - **Conduct a thoughtful and carefully staged rollout**
   - Test contracts thoroughly, adding in all newly discovered failure cases